PFL Africa 2 - Full Results From Johannesburg

 PFL Africa 2 – Full Results from Johannesburg

-The PFL hosts its second-ever event in Africa on Saturday, August 9.
+The Professional Fighters League heads to Johannesburg for PFL Africa 2 on Saturday, August 9.

-Emanating from Big Top Arena in Johannesburg, South Africa, the Professional Fighters League kicks off first-round action in the featherweight and welterweight tournaments.
+Three weeks removed from the promotion’s critically acclaimed event in Cape Town, PFL Africa 2 kicks off first-round action in the featherweight and welterweight tournaments.
+Featherweights will occupy the main event spotlight when Patrick Ocheme squares off with Mohamed Camara in the evening’s highly anticipated headliner.

 Meanwhile, Camara boasts a 5-2-1 record, with his last outing producing a split draw against Ali Yazbeck at a UAE Warriors event in May 2024.